 As you create or revise your business plan, consider these five questions, which can help you understand and meet your tax requirements.

 Businesses are typically structured as C corporations, S corporations, LLCs, partnerships, or sole proprietorships, each of which has distinct advantages, disadvantages, and tax treatments.

 For small businesses and startups, C corporations are often considered the least attractive option, Soodek says, because they're subject to double taxation.
 That means both the business and its individual owners must pay taxes on income, which can make distributing profits to owners slightly more expensive.
-On the other hand, the most popular entities for small businesses are S corporations and LLCs, which provide similar legal protections to C corporations without the burden of double taxation.

 When choosing your business structure, keep in mind ownership, financing, and tax implications.